mitchdzugan/untangled-in-the-large/README.md

 # Untangled in the Large

-These are the files used in the YouTube video about Untangled in the Large.
+These are the files used in the [YouTube videos](https://youtu.be/j-_itpXEo6w) about Untangled in the Large.

-Work in progres...there is a lot of extra stuff here for now
+This project was started from an [Untangled Template](https://github.com/untangled-web/untangled-template).
+It may be useful for you to review the details included in that README.

 The files of interest are:
 ```